 “You can’t have a costly robot if you want to use it in healthcare,” Sutherland says.
 “Robotic technology, capable of performing repetitive and precise tasks, can in the long term improve the cost of healthcare in a positive way.”

-Elise Fear is a professor in electrical and computer engineering at UCalgary’s Schulich School of Engineering.
+Dr. Elise Fear, PhD, is a professor in electrical and computer engineering at UCalgary’s Schulich School of Engineering.
 Her research interests are in creating flexible sensing and imaging systems that integrate multiple, low-cost sensing technologies to provide sensitive and specific detection of targets.
 View Elise's publications

-Dr. Bin Hu is a professor in the Cumming School of Medicine's department of neurosciences.
+Dr. Bin Hu, MD, PhD, is a professor in the Cumming School of Medicine's department of neurosciences.
 His research interests include movement disorders, Parkinson's disease, music and wearable technology.
 View his publications

-Sonny Chan is an assistant professor of computer science in UCalgary's Faculty of Science.
+Dr. Sonny Chan, PhD, is an assistant professor of computer science in UCalgary's Faculty of Science.
 His research interests include computer haptics, medical visualization, medical image analysis, virtual environments and immersive simulation.

-Dr. Garnette Sutherland is a professor in the Cumming School of Medicine, an Alberta Health Services neurosurgeon, and a member of the Hotchkiss Brain Institute.
+Dr. Garnette Sutherland, MD, is a professor in the Cumming School of Medicine, an Alberta Health Services neurosurgeon, and a member of the Hotchkiss Brain Institute.
 His major research focus has been the application of MR techniques to the study of neurological diseases.
 View Dr. Sutherland's publications

-Dr. Francois Bernier is a member of the Alberta Children's Hospital Research Institute, the head of the department of medical genetics at the Cumming School of Medicine and director of the clinical genetics unit at the Alberta Children’s Hospital.
+Dr. Francois Bernier, MD, is a member of the Alberta Children's Hospital Research Institute, the head of the department of medical genetics at the Cumming School of Medicine and director of the clinical genetics unit at the Alberta Children’s Hospital.
 View Dr. Bernier's publications